 Have them rewrite a sentence or a paragraph in their own words from time to time.
 Practice narration and dictation (see Charlotte Mason again).

-The Bible itself is the best Bible study.
+The Bible itself is the best Bible study, and is an easy, free homeschooling program.
 If you have a study Bible at home, explore all of its features.
 It will probably have an introduction, some timelines, explanations of each book, maps, and a concordance.
 Get to know your study Bible and use it with your children.
 Read the Bible, verse by verse, as a family.
 Memorize verses and chapters together.

 Read my blog post: How to Teach the Bible to Your Children